capture-the-flag/capture-the-flag-2017/index.md

 If you aren't wearing a sash, you are not ACTIVE, which means that you CANNOT TAG and you CANNOT CARRY THE FLAG.

 If you are carrying an extra sash, you can give that extra sash to ANY PERSON WHO DOESN'T ALREADY HAVE ONE.
 SERIOUSLY.
 ANYBODY.
+You probably want to tell them about the game though.

 ## Carrying the flag